Imbalanced Nutrition: Less Than Body Requirements Nursing Care Plan

 Like a machine, the body needs to be supplied with the right kind and the right amount of fuel.
 Nutrients we ingest through food should be in adequate amounts to essentially meet our body’s metabolic demands.
-The nursing diagnosis Imbalanced Nutrition: Less Than Body Requirements occurs when the individual’s metabolic and nutritional demands are not sufficiently supplied.
+An imbalance in the nutritional needs of a person occurs when the individual’s metabolic and nutritional demands are not sufficiently supplied.

 Evidence shows that poor nutritional status leads to prolonged hospital stays, decreased quality of life, and increased morbidity and mortality (Stratton et al., 2006; Wakahara et al., 2007; Sorensen et al., 2008).
 In addition, the economic impact of disease-related malnutrition has a significant bearing: the estimated cost of treatment for a patient with nutritional risk was 20% higher than the average cost of treating the same disease in a patient without nutritional risk (Amaral et al., 2007).